manugarg/blog/content/posts/why-you-need-probers.md

   widely."
 ---

 What is a prober?
 Why do we need them?
-It baffled me somewhat that probers were not well known, let alone used, in most of the places I worked at after leaving Google in 2021.
+It baffled me that probers were hardly known, let alone used, in most of the places I worked at after leaving Google in 2021.
 How was it possible that something that plays a vital role in reliability at Google and possibly other big techs, is not used more widely.
 You may not give any other credit to Google, but you can’t take “being reliable” away from them and probers play a big part in ensuring that reliability.

-I think I now understand why probers are not that popular:
+I think I now understand why probers are not as popular as they should be:

 - Probers require a non-trivial upfront investment, and benefits aren’t always obvious to someone who hasn’t experienced their benefits firsthand.
 It's hard